-Index Provider Disclaimers
+Index Provider Information and Disclaimers

 Solactive AG is a leading index provider to exchange-traded funds.
-Solactive is not affiliated with is not affiliated with the Trust, Krane, the Trust's administrator, custodian, transfer agent or Distributor, or any of their respective affiliates.
+Solactive is not affiliated with is not affiliated with the Trust, Krane, the Sub-Adviser, the Trust's administrator, custodian, transfer agent or Distributor, or any of their respective affiliates.
 "Solactive" is a trademark of the Solactive AG.
 Krane has entered into a license agreement with Solactive to use the relevant Underlying Index and Solactive marks, and sublicenses such rights to the Fund at no charge.
 Krane uses the marks for the purpose of promoting and marketing the Fund.